 Disclosure: Any post may contain links to my shop or affiliate links, which means I may receive a commission from any purchase you make.
 All opinions about products I use are my own.
 Read the full disclosure and Privacy Policy HERE.

-I felt terrible, so I did the only reasonable thing I could do: I asked his Aunt Julie for the recipe and made him some caramels.
-And I’ve made them every Christmas since.
+I felt terrible,Ā so I did the only reasonable thing I could do: I asked his Aunt Julie for the recipe and made him some caramels.
+And I’ve made them every ChristmasĀ since.
+I think things worked out to his advantage in the end, because now he has me to make his aunt’s caramels whenever he wants.

 Warning: homemade caramels are addicting.
 Make them at your own risk.